carlos-ortiz03/Routes-app/README.md

 # RouteCrafter

 RouteCrafter is a web application designed to help users generate custom routes for walking, cycling, or driving.
 Built using the MERN stack (MongoDB, Express, React, Node.js) and powered by the Mapbox API, RouteCrafter allows users to specify the distance they want to travel (in miles or kilometers) and their preferred mode of transportation.
 The app then generates a closed-loop route, making it perfect for those who want to explore new areas or plan their workouts.
+The user interface was designed in close collaboration with a designer, with whom I met with two times per week to review progress and make strategic decisions.
+We prioritized features to ensure the most critical ones were implemented within the project’s timeline constraints, resulting in a user-friendly and visually appealing experience.

 ## Live Demo